MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 ### Visualize the plan

-Earlier in this tutorial, you installed GraphViz.
+Earlier in this article, you installed GraphViz.
 Terraform can use GraphViz to generate a visual representation of either a configuration or execution plan.
 The Azure Terraform Visual Studio Code extension implements this feature via the *visualize* command.

 - From the menu bar, select **View > Command Palette > Azure Terraform: Visualize**.